 Hurricane Harvey – What should you do after extensive flooding?

 The south of the Texas region was severely hit by Category Four: Hurricane Harvey causing thousands of residents to evacuate due to mass flooding.
-An estimated 156, 000 properties were damaged by extensive floods leaving behind thousands of families displaced due to flooded properties.
+An estimated 156, 000 properties were damaged by extensive flooding leaving behind thousands of displaced families.

-Most of the houses that have been flooded are affected by black water.
-Black water is highly contaminated and usually contains sewage, bacteria and harmful chemicals which is extremely unsanitary.
-It is crucial to proceed with a meticulous decontamination, and a thorough cleaning and drying procedure.
+Most of the houses that had been flooded were affected by black water.
+Black water is highly contaminated and often contains sewage, bacteria and harmful chemicals that are extremely unsanitary.
+Therefore, it is crucial to proceed with a meticulous decontamination and a thorough drying procedure following such a disaster.

-Excessive water and contaminant removal is a result of excess water especially raw sewage entering the property and requiring immediate removal.
-Floor coverings and sub-floors with affected flooring need to be removed and disposed of.
-Sub-flooring needs to be assessed to define if it is salvageable or not.
-Residual organic matter in cracks and crevices of salvageable materials are normally cleaned by flushing with a cleaner/disinfectant solution.
+Excessive floodwater is often mixed with raw sewage.
+This highly contaminated water upon entering the property, requires immediate removal and sanitisation.
+Affected floor coverings and sub-floors need to be removed and disposed of.
+Sub-flooring needs to be assessed by a professional to determine if it is salvageable or not.
+Residual organic matter in cracks and crevices of salvageable materials, on the other hand, are normally cleaned by flushing with a cleaner/disinfectant solution.

-Detailed cleaning & specialty cleaning agent application is required after removing heavy organic soils and contaminants.
-The process involves thorough cleaning of the remaining materials or components before the application of a cleaning.
+Detailed cleaning & specialty cleaning agents must be applied after removing heavy organic soils and contaminants.
+The process involves thorough cleaning of the interior before applying any specialist cleaning agents.

-– Detailed Inspection – An inspection needs to be conducted to determine the extent of water migration and will help to define a plan to dry and restore both building and content materials.
+Thorough inspection will determine the extent of water migration and will help to create a plan to dry and restore both affected building and contents.
+Some contents may be salvaged with the use of our state-of-the-art contents cleaning equipment and trained contents specialists.

 Hurricane Irma – How to get ready for a Hurricane?